 The Group's ABAC Programme is designed and implemented on the basis of a group-wide corruption risk assessment.
 This assesses the inherent risks associated with the sector and business model, and the geographies in which Subsea7 operates.
 The most at-risk functions are those responsible for managing the relevant risk (e.g. Supply Chain Management or Finance) or the activity (e.g. Business Development, Sales & Marketing, Projects and Operations).
 Ten individual country corruption risk assessments are performed by each region and updated annually.
-In addition, the Group's CECO performs risk third parties.
+In addition, the Group's CECO performs risk assessment visits to regions, as well as visits to high-risk third parties.
 A corruption risk assessment is conducted for every project in a high-risk country (including associated third parties) and on entry into a new high-risk country.